Archonic944/csc208/notes_and_definitions.md

 We say that $G' = (V', E')$ is a **subgraph** of $G = (V, E)$, and write $G' \subseteq G$, provided $V' \subseteq V$ and $E' \subseteq E$.

 We say that $G' = (V', E')$ is an **induced subgraph** of $G = (V, E)$ provided $V' \subseteq V$ and every edge in $E$ whose vertices are still in $V'$ is also an edge in $E'$.

+## Tree Propositions

+**Unique Path Proposition** A graph $T$ is a tree if and only if between every pair of distinct vertices of $T$ there is a unique path.

+**Unique Path Corollary** A graph $F$ is a forest if and only if between any pair of verticies in $F$ there is at most one path.

+**At Least Two Leaves Proposition** Any tree with at least two vertices has at least two vertices of degree one.

+**One More Vertex Than Edges Proposition** Let $T$ be a tree with $v$ vertices and $e$ edges.
+Then $e = v - 1$.

+This can more memorably be stated as:

+Trees have one more vertex than they do edges.